le717/Blocks/Documentation/Tutorial.md

 Also, the first letter of the code is offset to the left of the free tile code.
 Except in special circumstances (as we will see later), the codes for _any_ non-free cube/tile follow this pattern.

+---

-Well, now that we know a bit about indentation, let's add our Blocked Wall!
+Well, now that we know a bit about indentation, let us add our Blocked Wall!

 * Run **Blocks**, and open the level file (`<Ctrl + Shift + O>`), or  open it in **Notepad++** (`<Ctrl + o>`).
 If you don't remember where it is located, the level we are editing is located at [`cdc\Z14WWH\LEVELS\LEVEL3.TXT`](about:blank).
 If you are editing the level straight from Program Files, be sure to run either program with Administrator rights, otherwise you will be unable to save your edit!

 * Once the level is open in your editor of choice, find the square we want to edit (1st row, 8th column).
-Start by removing the `F` that is currently sitting in that location, in addition to a single space (what did we talk about in Lesson #1?).
+Start by removing the `F` that is currently sitting in that location, in addition to a single space (what did we talk about in Lesson #2?).
 Now type `BW`, ensuring the `W` is lined up with the
 `F` directly below it on the next row.
 Click Save (`<Ctrl + s>` in either program) to save your mod.

 The original line looked like this: